 Despite the tracks’ differences, common objectives are present throughout Bradley University’s varied academic programs, like preparing students in ethics and enhancing their sensitivity and acceptance of other people’s behaviors.

-An applicant will be ready to embark on the application process once he or she is familiar with Bradley’s Master of Arts in Counseling program, including its objectives and how they will complement the applicant’s personal and academic goals.
 As with any application, there are a number of requirements that must be met to be considered for acceptance in the program, including:

 - A cumulative major GPA of 3.0 or higher on a 4.0 scale for the last 60 hours taken as an undergraduate is required for unconditional admission.